theosavio/CTS_JFSE_5014721/README.md

 # CTS_JFSE_5014721

-this repo contains all of my hands-in-exercises (week1 - week 5)
+this repo contains all of my hands-on-exercises (week1 - week 5)